All Episodes

 Very tasteful.

-Um I just wanted to say that uh I think Phil Robertson knew what he was doing.
+I just wanted to say that I think Phil Robertson knew what he was doing.

 The end of every show, the family gets together for a big sit-down meal.

-Um, they give a couple life lessons, and then Phil does a um prayer.
+They give a couple of life lessons, and then Phil does a prayer.

-And uh about a year ago, I think it was A and E and I suppose part of the Liberals tried to shut him down from doing the prayer every day at the end of the show.
+And about a year ago, I think it was, AE and I suppose part of the liberals tried to shut him down from doing the prayer every day at the end of the show.

-Every show ends in a prayer before family dinner said by by Phil, and then Willie, who is the CEO of the Duck Commander outfit.
+Every show ends in a prayer before family dinner said by Phil.

-A and E has been asking not to mention Jesus and not to pray.
+AE has been asking him not to mention Jesus and not to pray.

-Yeah, that's I that's I've I I'm not one of these people, folks, that think Phil got uh what's the word?
+Yeah, I'm not one of these people, folks, that think Phil got, what's the word?

-I'm having a middle block on the way.
+I'm having a mental block on the way.

-Somebody said, Phil, what are you doing this?
+Somebody said, Phil, why are you doing this?

 That's who they are, folks.